Are the bots coming for your research job?

 Twenty-six percent of market researcher decision-makers say AI will create more market research jobs than today while 35% believe it will reduce the overall number of jobs.
 They rest say it’s a wash.

-Most of the researchers Qualtrics surveyed see AI as an industry opportunity and believe it will make a positive impact.
+Most of the researchers Qualtrics in the study see AI as an industry opportunity and believe it will make a positive impact.
 Both older and younger researchers share this view.

 As computers become smarter, researchers will be able to hand over mundane tasks such as localizing questions for different countries, data cleaning, and programming surveys.
 Imagine what researchers could get done if they had to spend less time on mundane tasks, and more time on turning research into action.